Guage-field model of superfluid turbulence in the zero-temperature limit

 (ii) A condensate phase appears in the bulk of the fluid by spontaneous nucleation of condensate regions.
 In regions where nucleation occurs, superflow is just beginning to appear and, therefore, $|\psi|$ is small.
 Since $|\psi|$ is not the same at all points, such a condensate is distinct from laminar superflow (i); it corresponds to mixed vortex flow.
 The GL equations can be linearized to give the Shr\"{o}dinger-like equation

-Also we can set $\nabla\times\textbf{V}=2\bf{\Omega}$.
-Here, this is valid because the current density of the condensate is of the order of $|\psi|^2$ and the resulting corrections to the vorticity are, therefore, negligible in the linear approximation.
-The above equation is, then, formally identical to the Shr$\ddot{\text{o}}$dinger equation for a charged particle in a uniform magnetic field.
-Let us ignore boundary effects here, and consider an infinite domain.
-A condensate phase corresponding to an eigensolution of (\ref{shrod}) has an eigenvalue

-where $n$ is a nonnegative integer.
-It describes a particle with a constant velocity $v_z$ along $\bf{\Omega}$ and moving in a circle in the $xy$ plane with angular frequency $\Omega$.
-Therefore, the condensate phase which appears, in view of (\ref{ev}), for angular velocities $\Omega<\Omega_2=\mu/\hbar$, does not correspond to a complete expulsion of vorticity.